 Associate Dean, Health Professions Student Affairs, Temerty Faculty of Medicine; Associate Professor, Department of Psychiatry, University of Toronto; Medical Director, TeleLink Mental Health Program, The Hospital for Sick Children

-Dr. Pignatiello is a child & adolescent psychiatrist who graduated from U of T in 1992.
+Dr. Pignatiello is a child and adolescent psychiatrist who graduated from the University of Toronto in 1992.
 He subsequently completed a fellowship in youth justice, and has worked in a variety of community, hospital, and academic centres.
-He is an Associate Professor in the Department of Psychiatry, University of Toronto, and is currently the Associate Dean, Health Professions Student Affairs at the Temerty Faculty of Medicine, U of T. Among many leadership positions, he has also been the Medical Director of the TeleLink Mental Health Program at Sickkids for over 20 years, and has won community, teaching, and academic awards for his pioneering work in pediatric telepsychiatry.
+He is an Associate Professor in the Department of Psychiatry, University of Toronto, and is currently the Associate Dean, Health Professions Student Affairs at the Temerty Faculty of Medicine, U of T. Among many leadership positions, he has also been the Medical Director of the TeleLink Mental Health Program at SickKids for over 20 years, and has won community, teaching, and academic awards for his pioneering work in paediatric telepsychiatry.

 CEO, Canadian Mental Health Association